Sorting

 Other categories

 Beyond home sorting, care must be taken to ensure glass, metals, batteries and toxic waste, textiles, and pharmaceuticals do not end up in mixed household waste.
-In 2024, metals, glass, and textiles can be returned at most drop-off centers.
+All drop-off points accept metal and glass and many accept textiles.
 Pharmaceuticals and their packaging can be returned to pharmacies.
 Batteries can be returned to recycling centers and gas stations.

 Which bins are right for me?